 April Hitzelberger is a partner at Waranch & Brown.
 Her practice focuses on the defense of health care providers in medical malpractice, research study and professional licensure matters.
 She has successfully litigated and tried cases in the District and Circuit Courts of Maryland and represented health care providers in licensing and credentialing matters.
 She also maintains a special interest in appellate advocacy and has argued before the Maryland Court of Special Appeals.

 Ms. Hitzelberger has been invited to present to ophthalmologists, other physicians and nurses on cyber security, telehealth, the impact of COVID-19 on patient care and office practices, ADA compliance, patient communication, risk management and other medical-legal issues.
-Additionally, she was selected as a Maryland “Super Lawyer” in 2022 and a “Rising Star” from 2013 – 2020 by Maryland Super Lawyers in the area of medical malpractice.
+Additionally, she was selected as a Maryland “Super Lawyer” in 2022 and 2023 and a “Rising Star” from 2013 – 2020 in the area of medical malpractice.

 Prior to joining the Firm, Ms. Hitzelberger clerked for the Honorable Vicki Ballou-Watts of the Circuit Court for Baltimore County.